anh-bui-dev/my_react_login/README.md

 - Click on Save button:
     * Success: Message box will show.
     * Error: Alert will show.
-- Click on Close or X button to close the message box and redirect to sign in page.
+- Click on Close or X button to close the message box and redirect to Sign in page.
-- After 3s, redirect to sign in page.
+- After 3s, redirect to Sign in page.